We Love Maryland Craft Beers Part 2

 - Pine, grapefruit, citrus, resin and apricot aromas

-- Dry, earthy flavors, with crisp and clean finish
+- Dry, earthy flavors, with a crisp and clean finish

 Based in Cambridge, Maryland on the banks of the Chesapeake Bay since 2013, the brewery is in an 80-year-old former pool hall & bowling alley.
-Their goal is producing well-balanced American and Belgian-inspired brews, only 10 barrels at a time.
+Their goal is to produce well-balanced American and Belgian-inspired brews, only 10 barrels at a time.

 Groove City German Style Hefeweizen ABV 5.2%